Leyla115/Web-Scraping/BeautifulSoup_requests/README.md

-web_sraping1.py query:
+	web_scraping1.py

-This script scrapes historical FIFA World Cup match results directly from Wikipedia for all tournaments between 1930–2022.
+This script scrapes historical FIFA World Cup match results from Wikipedia for all tournaments between 1930–2022.

+How it works

 For each World Cup year, it:

-Sends a request to the Wikipedia page for that tournament
+Sends an HTTP request to that year’s Wikipedia page

-Parses the HTML using BeautifulSoup
+Parses the HTML content with BeautifulSoup

-Extracts every match box (footballbox), including:
+Extracts every match container (footballbox), including:

 	Home team

 	Score

 	Away team

-Stores the results in a pandas DataFrame
+Stores the extracted data in a pandas DataFrame

-Appends a year column for each match
+Adds a year column to each record

-Finally:
+	Output

-All tournaments are combined into a single DataFrame
+All tournaments are combined into a single dataset and saved as: fifa_worldcup_historical_data.csv

-Saved to fifa_worldcup_historical_data.csv

-The 2022 tournament data is also saved separately as fifa_worldcup_fixture.csv
+The 2022 tournament is scraped separately and saved as: fifa_worldcup_fixture.csv

-A custom User-Agent header is included to avoid Wikipedia’s bot restrictions.
+	A custom User-Agent header is included to avoid Wikipedia bot-blocking.